AMAN-9608/CS7641_ML/readme.md

 #### Unsupervised Approach: Principal Component Analysis
 <p align="justify">
-For the unsupervised method, the goal was to implement principal component analysis for dimension reduction.
-Since images are combinations of pixels stacked on along one another, where each pixel represents the intensity (for grayscale images), so given multiple images we can form a matrix considering a row of pixels as a vector.
-Working with thousands of such images requires huge amounts of storage,  we are using PCA is used to compress them and preserve as much data as possible.
+For the unsupervised method, the goal was to utilize principal component analysis (PCA) for dimension reduction.
+Images can be represented as 2 dimensional matrices of intensityes (for grayscale images), and therefore a single image can be represented as a linearized vector of it's pixel values.
+Storing thousands of such feature vectors for whole images in memory is infeasible, as each image consists of thousands of pixels.
+We use PCA to reduce the dimensionality of this dataset, making the process of loading and learning from these images tractable.
+This will allow us to dramatically speed up our approach while also preserving mush of the information for our unsupervsed algorithm.
 </p>
 <p align="justify">
-The first step was to resize, convert to grayscale, and normalize all the input images.
+A challenge we encountered was that the dataset of x-ray images were of various sizes.
+So the first step was to resize, convert to grayscale, and normalize all the input images.
 This was achieved via PyTorch's transforms operations:
 </p>

 ```